 Look for signs of genuine comprehension.
 Usually, candidates who lift indiscriminately fail to demonstrate comprehension and will not score the mark.
 However, careful lifting of the details required to answer the question does demonstrate comprehension and should be rewarded.
-This Detailed Mark Scheme provides specific guidance but in cases not covered, see General Marking Principles, Section 1.9.
+This Detailed Mark Scheme provides specific guidance but in cases not covered, see section 1: General Marking Principles.

 In this section, take into account the whole of the candidate's answer.
-We are still applying the sound-alike rule (e.g. manger = mangé).
+We are still applying the sound-alike rule.